5: Parentheses, indexing, and accessing fields

 The first item in an array is at index 0, so you can use [0] to grab it.

-But if you just add [0] at the end of a CREATE statement it won't work, because place[0] is telling the database to take the first item of a value that doesn't exist yet (a table name place that it hasn't looked up yet), not the CREATE statement itself.
+But if you just add [0] at the end of a CREATE statement it won't work, because the [0] in place[0] applies to place (which is just a table name), not to the result of CREATE place.

 Records have an object-like structure that holds keys (fields) and values.
 You can access a single field by using a dot and then the field name.